mikkokotila/boiler_package/README.md

 ### Talos

 Talos is made for data scientists and data engineers that want to remain in **complete control of their Keras models**, but are tired of mindless parameter hopping and confusing optimization solutions that add complexity instead of reducing it.
-Within minutes, without learning any new syntax, Talos allows you to configure, perform, and evaluate hyperparameter optimization experiments that yield state-of-the-art across a range of prediction tasks, by providing the **simplest and yet most powerful** available method for hyperparameter optimization with Keras.
+Within minutes, without learning any new syntax, Talos allows you to configure, perform, and evaluate hyperparameter optimization experiments that yield state-of-the-art results across a wide range of prediction tasks.
+Talos provides the **simplest and yet most powerful** available method for hyperparameter optimization with Keras.

+- works with ANY Keras model
+- takes minutes to implement
+- no new syntax to learn
+- adds zero new overhead to your worflow

+Talos radically transforms ordinary Keras workflows without taking away any of Keras.

+### Benefits

+Based on what no doubt constitutes a "biased" review (being our own) of more than ~30 hyperparameter tuning and optimization solutions, Talos comes on top in terms of intuitive, easy-to-learn, highly permissive access to critical hyperparameter optimization capabilities.
+Key Talos features include:

+- Single-line optimize-to-predict pipeline `talos.Scan(x, y, model, params).predict(x_test, y_test)`
+- automated hyperparameter optimization
+- model generalization evaluator
+- experiment analytics
+- Random search
+- Grid search
+- Correlation based optimization
+- Pseudo, Quasi, and Quantum Random functions
+- Model candidate generality evaluation
+- Live training monitor
+- Experiment analytics

+Talos works on **Linux, Mac OSX**, and **Windows** systems and can be operated cpu, gpu, and multi-gpu systems.

 ### Examples